aavanir/cse15l-lab-reports/index.md

 ## Trying Some Commands

 1. Using the terminal in VScode, run the following commands: cd, ls, pwd, mkdir, and cp.
 Try various combinations of these commands, noting when they work and when you get an error.
-I ran all these commands
+I ran all these commands.
 * cd
 ![Image](Screen Shot 2023-04-10 at 11.49.36 AM.png)
 * ls